Traubert/UD_Akkadian-RIAO/index.md

   * det:poss for possessive determiners
   * nmod:poss for the construct state
 ---
 **Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.
-List all subtype relations used.
 Include links to language-specific relations definitions if any.

----

 ## Treebanks